comphy-lab/pyRheo/docs/README.md

 pyRheo is a Python package for automatically finding and fitting a viscoelastic model to describe data from creep, stress relaxation, oscillation, and rotation tests.

 ## Citing
-This package is based on the methodology describe in **pyRheo: An open-source Python package for rheology of materials**.
+This package is based on the methodology described in **pyRheo: An open-source Python package for rheology of materials**.
 If you use the software and feel that it was useful for your research, plase cite this manuscript.

 ```